-- Football cookie cutter – big fan of Ann Clark cookie cutters.
+- Football cookie cutter – I always use and trust Ann Clark cookie cutters.

-- Brown food coloring – this is part of the Americolor gel food coloring kit I love, but you can purchase it separately.
-I use 3 drops for this shade of brown.
+- Brown food coloring – You can buy it separately or get the whole Americolor gel food coloring kit I love (brown is included).
+I used 3 drops for the football shade of brown.

 - Wilton piping tip #5 or Wilton piping tip #4 – this is for the brown icing

 - Wilton piping tip #2 or Wilton piping tip #3 – this is for the white laces/lines.